Growing Children and Childhood Diseases

 White Blood Cells

-We mentioned that the activity of the thymus/tonsil/spleen axis depends on adequate nutritional status.
+We mentioned that the activity of the thymus/tonsil/adenoids/spleen axis depends on adequate nutritional status.
 Well, so does the activity of the WBCs.
-Emanuel Cheraskin, in his lecture Down Under in the eighties, stated that – using live blood microscope techniques – you could detect the activity of a WBC.
+Emanuel Cheraskin, in his lecture Down Under at Manly in the seventies, stated that – using live blood microscope analysis – you could detect the activity of a WBC.
 He claimed that a “sick” WBC could only kill a third of a germ very slowly and a healthy WBC could kill 13 germs very quickly.

 We already know that the rate of manufacture of WBCs in normal health can vary by as much as ten times.
 That means that – whether for a child or adult – your overall WBC activity can vary by as much as 400 times in a “normally healthy” child or adult.